 2. Clean the tiles thoroughly

 Making sure the tiles are clean before you even pick up a brush is key.
 Dirt, dust and grease can stop the paint adhering properly so spend some time cleaning the tiles with sugar soap or a detergent solution and a scourer.
 If there are any mould stains on the grouting or sealant, use a fungicidal spray to kill it off before applying any paint.
+A steam cleaner is also very effective for cleaning grout and tiles.
 Ensure the tiles are completely dry before starting to paint (we recommend waiting 24 hours.)

 Top tip: If the grout is in poor condition, scrape it out and re-grout before painting.
 Same goes for any hairline cracks.
 Use an epoxy glue on smaller cracks to create an even surface.
 Taking the time to do this will give the best finish.